English (ENGL)

 Students read a wide range of published works about the history, culture, and politics of food— including writings by Henry David Thoreau, M.F.K.
 Fisher, Edna Lewis, and Michael Pollan—and write and revise substantial narratives that combine personal and researched material.
 Focuses on the craft of writing, particularly on structure and voice.
 All students are expected to fully participate in weekly workshop discussions.
 Note: Fulfills the creative writing concentration requirement for English majors.

-Previous terms offered: Spring 2023, Spring 2022.
+Previous terms offered: Spring 2024, Spring 2023, Spring 2022.

 ENGL 2000 (c) Contemporary Literature

 Intermediate Seminar.
-Examines “the contemporary” as both our current historical moment in the 21st-century and an experience of coming to grips with the present.
-How do writers conceive of the now, and how can their representations of the present help us understand emergent phenomena such as migration, climate crisis, new social arrangements of race, gender, and labor, social media, and the function of art in the 21st century?
+Examines “the contemporary” as both our current historical moment in the twenty-first-century and an experience of coming to grips with the present.
+How do writers conceive of the now, and how can their representations of the present help us understand emergent phenomena such as migration, climate crisis, new social arrangements of race, gender, and labor, social media, and the function of art in the twenty-first century?
 To help assess what might be new about contemporary life and literature, we will explore various critical and theoretical approaches to the present.
-Focuses on 21st-century American texts, including poetry, prose, film, and cross-genre works.
+Focuses on twenty-first-century American texts, including poetry, prose, film, and cross-genre works.
 Authors may include Teju Cole, Ben Lerner, Claudia Rankine, Renee Gladman, and others.
 Note: beginning with the Class of 2025, this class will fulfill the African American, Asian American, Indigenous, Latinx, and multiethnic American or global literature requirement for English majors.

-Previous terms offered: Fall 2020, Fall 2019.
+Previous terms offered: Spring 2024, Fall 2020.

 ENGL 2004 (c, DPI) White Negroes